-When a fire fighter retires early in the United States, they are given essentially three options for post-retirement healthcare.
-The first, and least realistic option, is for a fire fighter to have their insurance plan paid in full by their former employer until age 65.
-As health costs continue to rise, we will likely see this already rare benefit disappear.
-Once this happens, workers will be left with their remaining two options.
-One of those options allows workers to buy back into their oldhealthplanatasubstantially higher rate, which may or may not include a small stipend to help supplement the increased cost.

-The third option, which is quickly becoming the norm, is purchasing healthcare on a state or federal exchange or out on the open market at amuch higher rate and without any subsidy assistance from the employer.
+When fire fighters retire early in the United States, they are given essentially three options for post-retirement healthcare.
+The first, and least realistic option, is for a fire fighter to have insurance paid in full by their former employer until age 65.
+As health costs continue to rise, we will likely see this already-rare benefit disappear.
+Once this happens, workers will be left with the remaining two options.
+One option allows workers to buy back into their old health plan at a substantially higher rate, which may or may not include a small stipend to help supplement the increased cost.
+The third option, which is quickly becoming the norm, is purchasing healthcare on a state or federal exchange, or out on the open market at a much higher rate and without any subsidy assistance from the employer.

-Aworker's healthcare challenges can be made worse by their limited retirement earnings.
-Roughly 75 percent of fire fighters around the country will not receive Social Security, and depending on a fire fighter's work history, his or her pension benefit can be as low as \$30,000 per year.
+Workers' healthcare challenges can be made worse by their limited retirement earnings.
+Roughly 75 percent of fire fighters around the country will not receive Social Security and, depending on a fire fighter's work history, his or her pension benefit can be as low as \$30,000 per year.
 When a fire fighter's employer decides to forego a post-retirement health benefit, the cost of a quality healthcare plan skyrockets and the value of his or her retirement plan craters.

 Medicare buy-in at 50 could help ease the transition from work to retirement for public safety workers.
 Early Medicare buy-in would provide an additional option for accessing health insurance at an affordable rate.
-These savings produce an added benefit whereby a public safety worker gets to keep more of their hard-earned savings to use for other essential needs after they leave work.
+These savings produce an added benefit whereby public safety workers get to keep more of their hard-earned savings to use for other essential needs after they leave work.